 The future lies in the tariffs that give you cheaper electricity at off-peak times

-Also, the rate you pay depends on the kind of tariff you’ve selected with your electricity supplier.
-If you’re on the standard variable tariff, you’re likely to be spending a lot more money than you need to.
+The rate you pay also depends on the kind of tariff you’ve selected with your electricity supplier.
+If you’re on the standard variable tariff, you’re likely to be spending a lot more money on your bills than you need to.

-But the future lies in the tariffs that give you cheaper electricity at off-peak times.
-This is a real bonus if you’re able to charge your car at home, as you can take advantage of this, charging your car overnight when the electricity cost can be minimal.
-These 'smart tariffs' (so called because they rely on the data from a smart meter) makes the cost of running an EV in the UK even better compared to a petrol or diesel car.
+EV tariffs are a real bonus if you’re able to charge your car at home.
+These 'smart tariffs' (so called because they rely on the data from a smart meter) makes the cost of running an EV in the UK even compare even better to a petrol or diesel car.

-For all these reasons, when switching to an EV, you should ensure that you’re getting the best deal on your energy.
 Electricity companies will install smart meters into your home for free, meaning it’s easier for you to take advantage of cheaper tariffs.
-If you can't get a smart meter fitted in your home yet, often because of poor mobile phone coverage, some of these tariffs will also work with the older Economy 7 and 10 meters.
+If you can't get a smart meter fitted in your home yet, often because of poor mobile phone coverage, some suppliers offer time-of-use tariffs that work with the old Economy 7 and 10 meters.

 Insurance for electric cars vs petrol and diesel

 Your insurance premium is likely to be different depending on which car you drive.
-This is nothing new, and you’ll find a Land Rover Discovery with a V8 engine is going to cost a lot more to insure than a Nissan Micra even though they both may run on diesel.
+This is nothing new, and you’ll find a Land Rover Discovery with a V8 engine is going to cost a lot more to insure than a Nissan Micra.

 If you purchase an electric vehicle, you might have heard that you can expect to pay a little more for your insurance.
 The primary reason for this is that not all insurers will actually cover an electric car.
 This makes it very important that you shop around in order to get the best deal.